-“Remember, your target heart rate is a guide and every individual is different,” Dr. Hatch said.
+“Remember, your target heart rate is a guide and every individual is different,” Dr. Tuttle said.
 “Pay attention to how you feel, how hard you are breathing, how fast your heart is beating and how much you feel the exertion in your muscles.”

-"While I don't necessarily worry about those athletes who've maybe taken a few years off after high school or college and are picking up exercise again in their 20s and 30s, I do worry about those who've taken a decade or more off," Dr. Hatch said.
+"While I don't necessarily worry about those athletes who've maybe taken a few years off after high school or college and are picking up exercise again in their 20s and 30s, I do worry about those who've taken a decade or more off," Dr. Tuttle said.
 "It's important to meet with your primary care physician first to check things like your blood pressure and overall health.
 They can also help you find a routine and target heart rate zone that matches your needs, goals and physical condition."

-Important Tips to Keep in Mind:
+Important tips to keep in mind: